chainstacklabs/pump-fun-bot/README.md

-# pump-fun-bot
-A fully functional pump.fun trading and sniping bot not relying on any 3rd party APIs
+For the full walkthrough, see [Solana: Creating a trading and sniping pump.fun bot](https://docs.chainstack.com/docs/solana-creating-a-pumpfun-bot).